redhat-developer/s2i-dotnetcore/8.0/runtime/README.md

 * **DOTNET_RUNNING_IN_CONTAINER**

     Like Microsoft images, this is set to `true` and can be used to detect the application is built/running in a container.

+* **APP_UID**

+    Like Microsoft images, this is set to the rootless user's uid to enable switching to that user in a Dockerfile using the the instruction: `USER $APP_UID`.
+.